Nintendo Wi-Fi Connection: Official website

-When the service launched in 2005, Nintendo created the official Nintendo Wi-Fi Connection web site as a portal for users looking to access the service or whom were in need of troubleshooting assistance.
+When the service launched in 2005, Nintendo created the official Nintendo Wi-Fi Connection website as a portal for users looking to access the service or who were in need of troubleshooting assistance.
 The website had live statistics and data from the service's servers and recorded high scores and service status.
 It also allowed a user to link their Nintendo DS Wi-Fi Connection ID to a My Nintendo account.

 In November 2008, the site was merged into a subsection of the Games section on the official Nintendo website.

-In preparation for the shutting of the Nintendo Wi-Fi Connection, Nintendo removed the subsection on its website prior to May 20, 2014.
+In preparation for the shutdown of the Nintendo Wi-Fi Connection, Nintendo removed the subsection on its website before May 20, 2014.

 Termination and effects

 Nintendo Wi-Fi Connection was shut down on May 20, 2014 for all Wii and DS games.
 Online play features incorporated into these games are no longer available without homebrew.
 The shutdown was connected to the shutdown of multiplayer services by GameSpy, who were acquired by Glu Mobile in 2012.
 3DS and Wii U games were not affected by the shutdown because their multiplayer platform used Nintendo's own infrastructure instead of a third-party service.
 The Wii Shop Channel, third-party video services, and the Pay & Play services have been shut down as of February 1, 2019.
-Users can still continue to redownload previously purchased content from the Wii Shop Channel and use the Wii U Transfer Tool to transfer Wii data from a Wii to a Wii U, and download the save data update channel for The Legend of Zelda: Skyward Sword in order to patch the game.
+Users can continue to redownload previously purchased content from the Wii Shop Channel and use the Wii U Transfer Tool to transfer Wii data from a Wii to a Wii U, and download the save data update channel for The Legend of Zelda: Skyward Sword to patch the game.

 The shutdown had an immediate effect on all Nintendo-published Wii and Nintendo DS titles.
 However, it may not necessarily apply to certain third-party titles, which could have separate servers running their own games' online functions.
 For example, Electronic Arts revealed that some of the games they published on the Wii and Nintendo DS had their online support terminated on June 30, 2014.

 A small selection of online-enabled Wii games, such as newer FIFA games and Dragon Quest X, which are not branded under the Nintendo Wi-Fi Connection, may continue using their online functions normally.
 Starting in 2015, various Wii and Nintendo DS games were digitally re-released, including those which formerly supported Nintendo Wi-Fi Connection.

 After the shutdown, there have been various third-party fan revival services to restore online functionality to games that Nintendo Wi-Fi Connection supported that remain operational, such as Wiimmfi, WiiLink WFC and AltWFC.

 Wiimmfi is a free private server that replicates the Nintendo Wi-Fi Connection's functionality.
 It has been available to the public since May 10, 2014 (10 days before the Nintendo WFC shutdown) and continues to be operational.
 It started as a replacement server for Mario Kart Wii, one of the most popular games played in the service, and the most popular title played on Wiimmfi.